In Liverpool, there has been a significant increase in the number of positive covid tests, with 20% of the city’s tests now being positive.

 In more upbeat news, hospital executives note that the number of patients requiring critical care due to covid has remained stable, although staff absences are becoming a major worry.

-Despite the alarming infection statistics, the country is experiencing a lack of both PCR tests and fast lateral flow tests.
+Despite the alarming infection statistics, the country is experiencing a shortage of both PCR tests and rapid lateral flow tests.

 The shortage has been blamed on a global supply problem, according to Health Secretary Sajid Javid.

-The Prime Minister urged people to get tested before the New Year’s Eve festivities during a visit to a vaccination center in Milton Keynes yesterday.
+The Prime Minister advised people to be tested before the New Year’s Eve festivities during a visit to a vaccination center in Milton Keynes yesterday.

 “Everyone should enjoy New Year, but in a cautious and prudent way,” Mr Johnson told reporters.
 “Take a test, ventilate, think about others, but above all, get a booster.”